Genivia/ugrep/README.md

 - **ugrep matches Unicode patterns** by default (disabled with option `-U`).
 The [regular expression pattern syntax](#pattern) is POSIX ERE compliant extended with PCRE-like syntax.
-Patterns may include Unicode character classes, lazy quantifiers, and negative patterns to skip unwanted matches to produce more precise results.
+Option `-P` may also be used for Perl matching with Unicode patterns.

 - **ugrep searches UTF-8/16/32 input and other formats**.
-Option -Q permits many other file formats to be searched, such as ISO-8859-1 to 16, EBCDIC, code pages 437, 850, 858, 1250 to 1258, MacRoman, and KIO8.
+Option `-Q` permits many other file formats to be searched, such as ISO-8859-1 to 16, EBCDIC, code pages 437, 850, 858, 1250 to 1258, MacRoman, and KIO8.